 the resolution is confirmed by further Special Resolution at a subsequent General Meeting called for that purpose and held not earlier than thirty (30) days later.

+Any resolution for a motion set out in Rules 30.1(b) and 30.1(c) must be passed by a Special Resolution of Members.

-If upon the winding-up or dissolution of Surfing New Zealand Incorporated there remains after the satisfaction of all its debts and liabilities any property whatsoever, the property is not to be paid to or distributed among the Members but is to be given or transferred to some other not for profit association, organisation or body having objects similar to the Objects, or to some other charitable organisation or purpose within New Zealand.
+If upon the winding-up or dissolution of Surfing New Zealand Incorporated there remains after the satisfaction of all its debts and liabilities any property whatsoever, the property is not to be paid to or distributed among the Members but is to be given or transferred to some other not for profit entity having purposes similar to the Purposes, or to some other not for profit entity within New Zealand.

-INDEMNITY
+INDEMNITY AND INSURANCE

-Surfing New Zealand Incorporated indemnifies every current and former member of the Board, the BAP, the Chief Executive and other officers and employees of Surfing New Zealand Incorporated in respect of all liability arising from the proper performance of their functions connected with Surfing New Zealand Incorporated.
+Surfing New Zealand Incorporated indemnifies every current and former member of the Board, the BAP, the Chief Executive and other Officers and employees of Surfing New Zealand Incorporated as permitted by section 96 of the Act.

+With the prior approval of its Board, Surfing New Zealand Incorporated may effect insurance for its current and former Officers and employees as permitted by section 97 of the Act.

+Surfing New Zealand Incorporated is authorised to indemnify an Officer under section 96 of the Act or effect insurance for an Officer under section 97 of the Act for the following matters:

+liability (other than criminal liability) for a failure to comply with a duty under sections 54 to 61 of the Act or any other duty imposed on the Officer in their capacity as an Officer; and

+costs incurred by the Officer for any claim or proceeding relating to that liability.

 TRANSITION

-The following Rules apply to facilitate transition of Surfing New Zealand Incorporated to the full implementation of this new Constitution.
-If there is inconsistency between this Rule 30 and any other Rule in this Constitution this Rule 30 applies to the extent of the inconsistency and the other Rule does not:
+This Rule 32 applies to facilitate transition of Surfing New Zealand Incorporated from the previous constitution to this Constitution.
+If there is inconsistency between this Rule 32 and any other Rule in this Constitution, this Rule 32 applies to the extent of the inconsistency and the other Rule does not.

-Persons who immediately before the date of adoption of this new Constitution are:

-Individual Members, are deemed to have satisfied the requirements to be Individual Members under Rule 9 and are Individual Competitive Members unless Surfing New Zealand Incorporated decides they are Individual Recreational Members;

-Clubs, are deemed to have satisfied the requirements to be either an Incorporated Club or Unincorporated Club under Rule 7 according to whether they are incorporated or unincorporated;

-Probationary Members are deemed to be a Club on the same basis as in Rule 30.1 (a)(ii) above and any remaining probationary period and conditions continue to apply as provided under Rule 7 in the new Constitution;

-Members of the Board being the President, Vice-President, North Island Representative, South Island Representative and one (1) other Board member all retire at the First AGM after adoption of this new Constitution;

-During the period from the date of adoption of this new Constitution until completion of the first AGM after date of adoption of this new Constitution, (the transition period), the Board:

-comprises the current members of the Board being the President, Vice-President, North Island Representative, South Island Representative and one (1) other Board member;

-the quorum for Board meetings is three (3) Board Members;

-in order to have all the necessary flexibility which may be needed to ensure a smooth and effective transition of Surfing New Zealand Incorporated from the previous Constitution to this new Constitution the Board may;
+Subject to the Act, the Board may amend any requirement for and/or the date by which this Constitution requires anything to be done.
+This Rule 32 applies for a period of 13 months and is solely to enable flexibility in the transition of Surfing New Zealand Incorporated from the previous constitution to this Constitution and to correct any unintended consequences occurring through different wording being used.

-amend any date by which this new Constitution requires anything to be done;

-decide any issue arising including where such issue would normally be or is required to be guided or determined by a regulation and that regulation is not yet in place.
+Subject to this Constitution:

+every Board Member who was a Board Member of Surfing New Zealand Incorporated immediately prior to the commencement of this Constitution, continues as a Board Member.

+every Member which was a member of Surfing New Zealand Incorporated and recorded on the Register immediately prior to the commencement of this Constitution, continues as a Member.

+All bylaws, policies, regulations of Surfing New Zealand Incorporated which were in force immediately prior to this Constitution or any previous constitution coming into force continue in force, until such time as they are revoked by the Board.
+If any of those bylaws, policies, regulations are inconsistent with this Constitution (whether in whole or in part), the Board will determine the matter as it sees fit, to the extent of any such inconsistency.